Nevada Department of Education logo

 2. Is there sufficient detail to determine the allowability of planned expenditures?

-4. What is the non-instructional cost percentage of federal funds?
+6. What is the non-instructional cost percentage of federal funds?

-5. Does the federal budget include funds for activities that were previously paid with state or local funds, thereby supplanting?
+7. Does the federal budget include funds for activities that were previously paid with state or local funds, thereby supplanting?

-6. If you receive IELCE funds and use a proportion of the funds for expenditures, how did you determine the proportion?
+8. If you receive IELCE funds and use a proportion of the funds for expenditures, how did you determine the proportion?
 Did you document this in the budget detail?

-Instructional, Support Services, and Administrative Costs
+Instructional, Support Services, and Administrative Costs for AEFLA (AEFLA Tag in ePAGE)

 Costs that fall under the "Instruction" category are those that directly impact students.
 Costs for "Administration" or Non-instructional services reflect expenditures which support the instructional program; they include administrative expenses and indirect costs.